-The Nominating Committee shall consist of the President and the two officers retired the previous year.
+The Nominating Committee shall consist of the President and two members.
 They shall present the new candidates for office in March, at which time nominations can be made from the floor.
 Election of officers will take place at the April meeting with installation in May.
 If there is more than one candidate for each of the two vacant offices, they shall be elected by secret ballot.
 Prior to the April meeting the slate of new candidates shall be presented to the Spiritual Director for his approval.
 The Spiritual Director will preside over installation.

 In the event of a vacancy in the office of the President, whether by resignation or any other cause, the Vice-President shall automatically assume that position.
 In the event of a vacancy in the office of the Secretary or Treasurer, the President shall appoint a successor for the unexpired term.

 Section 1.
 It shall be the duty of the Spiritual Director to supervise the activities of the Council of Catholic Women.

 Section 2.
 It shall be the duty of the President to preside at the meetings, to enforce the observance of the Constitution, By-Laws and Rules of Order, to decide questions of order, to call special meetings, to appoint committees, and to work zealously and prudently to promote the spiritual and material interests of Immaculate Conception Church, always respecting the wishes of the Spiritual Director.
 She shall be an ex-officio member of all committees.